-- The ICRP Report 86 concluded that many of these accidents could have been prevented through independent verification of the TPS and with systematic use of in-vivo dosimetry. - Independent verification can also enhance confidence in the accuracy of the algorithm and integrity of the beam data used. - It may also be a formidable didactic tool to learn the influence on the dose of the several treatment parameters, although this is not generally the main intention!
+- The ICRP Report 86 concluded that many of these accidents could have been prevented through independent verification of the TPS and with systematic use of in-vivo dosimetry. - Independent verification can also enhance confidence in the accuracy of the algorithm and integrity of the beam data used. - It may also be a formidable didactic tool!